 It may take 10x the effort to create, but you’ll likely see 100x the results of a typical article.

 Here’s a very unscientific chart based on our experience that shows the relationship between effort and outcome, costs and benefits, returns and investments.

 If you’re committed to a huge upgrade to the quality and results of your content marketing, here’s where you can begin:

 The world is not waiting for another medium-quality blog post.
 Publish something truly original.
 Make a contribution to your field.
 Find the truth and share it with the world.

-Related: For practical approaches to constructing and promoting original research, take a look at Michele Linn’s recent piece, How to Create Original Research That Gets Attention.
+Or take a look at Michele Linn’s recent piece, How to Create Original Research That Gets Attention.